-Moreover, when making use of techniques and instruments, the respective sub-fund/Fund is not permitted to diverge from the investment policy as set out in the relevant Annex to the Sales Prospectus.

-(b) The Management Company is required to employ a risk management process in accordance with Article 42(1) of the Law of 17 December 2010 enabling it to monitor and measure at any time the risk connected with the investment holdings as well as their contribution to the overall risk profile of the investment portfolio.
+Moreover, when making use of techniques and instruments, the respective sub-fund assets are not permitted to diverge from the investment policy as set out in the relevant Annex to the Sales Prospectus. (b) The Management Company is required to apply a risk management process in accordance with Article 42(1) of the Law of 17 December 2010 enabling it at any time to monitor and measure the risk connected with the investment holdings as well as their contribution to the overall risk profile of the investment portfolio.
 The Management Company must ensure that the overall risk of managed funds associated with derivatives does not exceed the total net value of their portfolios.
 In particular, it shall not solely or mechanistically rely on credit ratings issued by credit rating agencies as defined in Article 3(1)(b) of Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, for assessing the creditworthiness of the Fund's assets.
-The process used for the corresponding sub-fund/Fund to measure risk, as well as any additional, more detailed information is stated in the relevant Annex for the respective fund/sub-fund.
+The process used for the corresponding sub-fund to measure risk and any more detailed information are stated in the Annex to the sub-fund.

-As part of its investment policy and within the limits laid down by Article 43(5) of the Law of 17 December 2010, the (sub-)fund may invest in derivatives as long as the overall exposure to the underlying assets does not exceed the investment limits in Article 43 of the Law of 17 December 2010.
-Should the (sub-)fund invest in index-based derivatives, such investments will not be taken into account in connection with the investment limits referred to in Article 43 of the Law of 17
+As part of its investment policy and within the limits laid down by Article 43(5) of the Law of 17 December 2010, the sub-fund may be invested in derivatives as long as the exposure to the underlying assets does not exceed in aggregate the investment limits in Article 43 of the Law of 17 December 2010.
+If the sub-fund invests in index-based derivatives, such investments will not be taken into account for the investment limits referred to in Article 43 of the Law of 17 December 2010.

-December 2010.
 If a derivative is embedded in a security or money market instrument, it must be taken into account with regard to compliance with Article 42 of the Law of 17 December 2010.